matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

    to do this check (and both servers and clients can cache the results fairly aggressively.)

+### Inheriting join rules

+If you make a parent space invite-only, should that (optionally?) cascade into child rooms?
+Seems to have some of the same problems as inheriting PLs.

 ## Dependencies

  * [MSC1840](https://github.com/matrix-org/matrix-doc/pull/1840) for room